Directed energy weapon developments in counter-UAS defence

-As part of UNIDIR’s Science and Technology Watchtower project, this briefing aims to unpack the most recent surge in interest in directed energy weapons by exploring what they are, how they can be deployed, and their realistic potential as a counter-uncrewed aerial systems solution.
+As part of UNIDIR’s Science and Technology Watchtower project, this briefing aimed to unpack the most recent surge in interest in directed energy weapons by exploring what they are, how they can be deployed and to what extent they offer a viable solution for countering uncrewed aerial systems, more commonly known as drones.

 Directed energy weapons have existed for nearly six decades.
 Despite periodically experiencing surges in interest, persistent technological and operational shortcomings have historically prevented their widespread deployment on the battlefield.
 At present, these weapons, especially high-energy lasers and high-power microwaves, are once again receiving heightened attention and investment.